Abu Sa'id Mirza: Administration

 Abu Sa'id's rule was also buoyed by the support of the religious classes.
 His policies were subsequently greatly influenced by Islamic dervishes, who tended to oppose the cultural expressions which marked the reign of his predecessor Ulugh Beg.
 The most prominent among these dervishes was the Sufi Naqshbandi shaikh, Ubaydullah al-Ahrar, with whom the sultan shared a close relationship.
 Under Ahrar's encouragement, Abu Sa'id re-instituted Sharia law in Samarqand and Bukhara, and removed taxes on commerce which could not be reconciled with religious doctrine.
 (Note: The removal of this tax may have been as much a reversal of an act by an earlier, little-liked ruler as a shift in policy toward Islamic taxation systems.)
 It was also partially through the shaikh's persuasion that Abu Sa'id launched his final, fatal campaign against the Aq Qoyunlu.
 However, another powerful dervish, Burhan al-Din, titled "Shaikh al-Islam", also held great power in the royal court.
-Unlike Ahrar, Burhan al-Din sought to the preserve the traditions of Ulugh Beg.
+Unlike Ahrar, Burhan al-Din sought to preserve the traditions of Ulugh Beg.
 Abu Sa'id made use of the authority of either shaikh depending on the circumstance.
 Ahrar's influence held sway among the common people as well as the army, while Burhan al-Din's cultural interests more closely aligned with that of the government, which proved useful when faced with popular uprisings.

 Jesus and Muhammad introduced by an angel in paradise.
 Timurid, 1466.

 It is perhaps in response to these types of uprisings that Abu Sa'id developed a special interest in agriculture and the welfare of peasants.
 Among other policies, he began tax provisions which favoured agriculture and made improvements to existing irrigation systems.
 In regard to the latter, his vizier Qutb al-Din Simnani was particularly active in the construction of the Juy-i Sultani Canal to the north of Herat.